 This cleanser has a soapy, mild citrus smell.

-The Heimish All Clean White Clay Foam comes in a 150ml tube and costs approximately US$11.00.
+The Heimish All Clean White Clay Foam comes in a 150ml tube and costs approximately USD$12.00.

 There is no recommended use by duration on the packaging after opening, although the tube itself does have an expiry of 2 years.

-Heimish has established itself a great reputation in skincare, its cleansing balm being one of the most popular products of its variety.
-The All Clean White Clay Foam is the manufacturer’s offering to complement that as a second step in a double cleanse.
+Heimish has established itself a great reputation in skincare, its cleansing balm being one of the most popular K-beauty products of its variety.
+The All Clean White Clay Foam is the brand’s offering to complement that as a second step in a double cleanse.
 The first thing you notice is the packaging, once again simple and elegant.
-The squeeze tube is a typical dispensing mechanism for this kind of product and works well.
-It has a small opening to restrict flow which allows controlled dispensing but a large cap so it retains good stability when stored upright.
+Utilising a typical dispensing mechanism, it relies on a squeeze tube which works well.
+It has a small opening to restrict flow but a large cap so it retains good stability when stored upright.

-As it contains clay, it is not as easy to dispense as other foam cleansers.
-A little more force is required to get it out of the tube so you have to give it a firm squeeze.
+As it contains clay, it’s quite dense, it’s not as easy to dispense as other foam cleansers.
+A little more force is required to get product out of the tube so you have to give it a firm squeeze.
 It comes out thick and smooth.

-There is a soapy smell with a hint of citrus that is fairly mild and non-offensive.
+There’s a soapy smell with a hint of citrus that’s fairly mild and non-offensive.
 I find it quite pleasant and the fact that it doesn’t linger long together with claims of a hypoallergenic formula suggest a low risk of irritation.

 With a little water, the product quickly softens and lathers as you would expect.
-It is effortless and soothing to massage into the skin and feels quite creamy and luxurious.
+It’s effortless and soothing to massage into the skin and feels quite creamy and luxurious.
 Similarly, it rinses off easily with warm water.

 After patting dry, my skin felt squeaky clean with my oily T-zone neutralised and soft to touch.
-That alone is a wonderful feeling.
 However as the moisture remaining on the skin surface evaporated, a tightness was experienced.
 This lead me to review the pH level of this cleanser.
 Cleansers should be on the acidic side of the scale, ideally around 5.5.
 After repeating the test a few times, an alkaline measure of approximately 8.5 was consistently returned, confirming why my face felt a little tight.

 According to dermatologist Patricia Wexler: